fairandsmart/right-consent/_docs/02-global-structure.md

 Responsive web application is served using a classic nginx server and is developed using Angular.
 It is a single page web application that calls directly the backend and the IdP via http/REST protocols.
 For demonstration, http communications are not secured (no ssl).

-Form based consent & preference collect and receipt consultation URLs are served directly from the backend.
+Form based consent & preference collection and receipt consultation URLs are served directly from the backend.